allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/sns/subscription-security/README.md

 ## Conclusion

 By implementing this comprehensive approach to securing SNS subscriptions, you can significantly reduce the risk of data exfiltration through untrusted endpoints.
-The combination of preventative, proactive, and detective controls provides a robust security posture that aligns with the [Data Perimeter Guidelines](../../../../docs/DATA_PERIMETER_GUIDELINES.md).
+The combination of preventative, proactive, detective, and responsive controls provides a robust security posture that aligns with the [Data Perimeter Guidelines](../../../../../../docs/DATA_PERIMETER_GUIDELINES.md).